Intensive Outpatient Program

 Other Therapeutic Services

 Inclusive of our program, each client of 2nd Chance will receive a myriad of therapeutic services.
 Our psychiatrist meets with each client at admission, and as needed for follow up and medication management.
 We provide assessment tools such as an extensive biopsychosocial assessment, and based on this information we work with each client to establish an individualized treatment plan which is reviewed monthly for progress.
-Each client of 2nd Chance will receive individual counseling as needed.
+Each client of 2nd Chance will receive individual counseling, family consultation, and medical consultation with community providers.

 Treatment Modalities Used